XiaotaoChen/model-quantization/doc/detection.md

 ## Dashboard

+Here lists selected experiment result.
+The performance is potentially being better if effort is paid on tuning.
+See [experience.md](experience.md) to communicate training skills with me.

 Dataset | Task Method | Quantization method | Model | A/W | Reported | AP  | Comment
 --- |:---:|:---:|:---:|:---:|:---:|:---:|:---:
 COCO | Retina-Net | - | Torch-18 | 32/32 | - | 31.5 | 1x